c6lapsteel/dannyholmes.com/content/contact/_index.md

 ---
-title: "Contact | Northumbria Advanced Motorcyclists"
+title: "Contact"
 heading: "Contact"
+description: "Contact Northumbria Advanced Motorcyclists.
+Call us on 0191 364 3264, email us or fill out our contact form.
+All the details are here.
+We’re here to help."
 linkTitle: "Contact"
 date: 2019-06-29T16:59:53+01:00
 weight: 70
 draft: false
+aliases:
+    - /contact/contact.html
 ---

 We're here to help you increase your enjoyment of motorcycling.